JCBailey1227/New-Year-s-Countdown-/README.md

 # New-Years-Countdown
-A countdown timer for New Years
+A dynamic countdown timer that visually tracks the remaining time until the New Year.
+Users can easily view the days, hours, minutes, and seconds remaining, as they approach the New Year.
+The timer refreshes in real time, ensuring accurate countdown precision.